Bethesda Same-Sex Child Custody/Support

 - Is it possible to change support orders?
 Montgomery family courts do not change custody orders or parenting plan agreements unless there is a significant change in circumstance.
 Moving to another state or a change in the health of a parent or child may be considered significant changes.

 - How is child support calculated in Maryland?
 Each parent has a duty to provide his/her child with financial support.
 Child support is based on the incomes of each parent and the number of children.
-There are some other factors our lawyers review, such as which health insurance policy covers the child and providing for travel expenses from one parent to the other.
+There are some other factors our divorce lawyers review, such as which health insurance policy covers the child and providing for travel expenses from one parent to the other.